dOrgTech/werule-web/werule_new.md

       color: const Color(0xff2c2c2c),
       child: Padding(
         padding: const EdgeInsets.symmetric(vertical: 24.0, horizontal: 32.0),
-        // THE FIX: Use ListView.builder for dynamic content, mimicking the old design.
         child: ListView.builder(
-          // These properties are important when a ListView is inside a SingleChildScrollView
           shrinkWrap: true,
           physics: const NeverScrollableScrollPhysics(),
           itemCount: sortedEntries.length,